How can I write an effective academic abstract?

 3. Consider Your Structure

-As is outlined in Lessons 1 and 2, there are four possible abstract types (critical, highlight, descriptive and informative) and five potential elements (introduction, purpose, methods, results and conclusion) that could be employed by a writer.
+As is outlined in Chapters 1 and 2, there are four possible abstract types (critical, highlight, descriptive and informative) and five potential elements (introduction, purpose, methods, results and conclusion) that could be employed by a writer.
 Before you begin writing your abstract, carefully consider and select the most appropriate abstract type and elements for your particular research project.

 4. Proofread Thoroughly